-The most valuable gift a presenter or public speaker has is his or her mind.
 In the increasingly disruptive and unpredictable world of business, our minds are being challenged like never before.
-Always on technology, information overload and ever-increasing performance demands are just a few of the countless pressures confronting the human mind today, and that’s just in the work place.
+Always on technology, information overload and ever-increasing performance demands.
+These are just a few of the countless pressures confronting the human mind today.
+That’s just in the work place.

-We spend a great deal of our lives on ‘auto-pilot’; driving to work, mowing the lawn, taking a shower and eating breakfast are mechanical tasks for many.
+We spend a great deal of our lives on ‘auto-pilot’.
+Commuting to work, mowing the lawn, taking a shower and eating breakfast are mechanical tasks for many.
 The list is an extremely long one.

-It takes courage and mindfulness to switch our ‘auto-pilot’ off while we are crafting a business presentation.
-If you truly want to stand out from the crowd and speak with presence and authority these 7 habits will help you to become a mindful presenter.
+It takes courage and mindfulness to switch our ‘auto-pilot’ off.
+Especially, when we are crafting a business presentation.
+These 7 habits will help you to become a mindful presenter.

-You’ve established that you are the right person to speak on the topic and you’ve created sufficient time to construct a message that will serve your audience well.
+You’ve established that you are the right person and you do have sufficient time.
 The next question to ask yourself is why?

-Why call them together for a presentation, why can’t I just send an email?
+Why a presentation; why can’t I just send an email?

 “In the beginner’s mind there are many possibilities, but in the expert’s, there are few.” – Shunryu Suzuki